ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 This leads to a very concrete understanding of an object's capabilities--you gain knowledge of its "type" by observing it in action.
 Philosophically, this shifts the notion of type from an abstract compile-time idea to a tangible runtime reality.
 Rather than trust a compiler's assurances, you come to trust the objects themselves (and your tests of them).
-Smalltalk's message-driven worldview teaches that an object is exactly what it does.
+Smalltalk's message-driven worldview teaches that an object is defined only by what it does.
 By emphasizing messaging and late binding, it reminds us that software is ultimately about dynamic interactions.
 In statically typed systems, type is often treated as essence; in Smalltalk, type is experience.
 The result is a programming model that is highly flexible, deeply object-oriented,